🇦🇺 Australia

 Telecommunications Engineer Visa Pathway Australia

-Telecommunications engineers are in-demand skilled professionals eligible for Australian skilled migration via 189, 190, 491, and other visa pathways.
+Telecommunications Engineer is a skilled occupation with established migration pathways to Australia.
 Engineers Australia conducts skills assessments for this ANZSCO 263311 occupation, which sits on the Medium and Long-term Strategic Skills List (MLTSSL).

 Key Facts